in-depth phil. of sci.

 Creative Reasoning Due To Infinite Horizons

-The mind experiences time in both past and future tenses, the present, however, is technically a far superior being.
-In order to fully grasp the enormity of this phenomenon we call "now" we must head for the desert - quite literally.
+The mind does not experience time in either the past or future tense, only the present, meaning technically 'now' is all that time must be.
+In order to fully grasp the enormity of this phenomenon we call "the present moment" we must head for the desert - quite literally.

 The Kalahari Effect is the key to unlocking this mysterious present moment and our awareness of time.